Prince Crawfish: Motifs

 According to Hans-Jörg Uther, the main feature of tale type ATU 425A is "bribing the false bride for three nights with the husband".
 In fact, when he developed his revision of Aarne-Thompson's system, Uther remarked that an "essential" trait of the tale type ATU 425A was the "wife's quest and gifts" and "nights bought".

+The crawfish husband

 In his work on Cupid and Psyche and other Animal as Bridegroom tales, Swedish scholar Jan-Öjvind Swahn located in Eastern Europe variants wherein the animal bridegroom is in the shape of a lobster, shrimp, crayfish and crab, in regards to his type B, which involves the heroine bribing the false bride for three nights with her husband with the gifts she gained from her helpers.
+Similarly, in his work about animal symbolism in Slavic culture, Russian philologist Aleksandr V. Gura stated that the crawfish has male symbolism, and marries the heroine in East Slavic types SUS 433B, "Царевич-рак" ("Prince Crawfish"), and SUS 440, "Муж-рак" ("Crawfish Husband"), although the crawfish bridegroom may be replaced by another type of animal in variants, like frogs, toads, snakes, serpents and worms.

+Russian scholars A. P. Razumova and G. I Senkina stated that the crawfish ('rak', in the original) as the form of the enchanted husband is unique to the Pomor tradition, and nowhere else.
+In the Pomor tales, the crawfish is captured by the old man in a net, fulfills the king's tasks and marries the princess, who betrays his trust either by revealing his secret or burning his shell.